-If you owe IRS back taxes, you may be wondering if you can settle with IRS yourself of if you’ll need professional help from a CPA or tax relief company.
-Learn your options.
+If you owe the IRS back taxes, you may be wondering whether you can settle with IRS yourself or if you’ll need professional help from a CPA or tax relief company.
 If you don’t pay your taxes, the IRS will send you a bill for the unpaid balance.
 Your first thought might be to take care of it yourself.

 What Happens If You Don’t Pay Taxes on Time?

 They say the only certainties in life are death and taxes.
 But there’s one more thing you can add to the list: IRS penalty fees.
 When you don’t pay your taxes on time, charges start to add up almost immediately.